The-Crocop/pyaes256/README.md

 To set a different output file use
 `--output targetFile`

+To see the generated key and IV use
+`--showKey`

 You can download a single executable standalone exe of the latest release [here](https://github.com/The-Crocop/pyaes256/releases)

 Unpack it and run:
-`pyaes256.exe encrypt --input "myplaintext"`
+`pyaes256.exe encrypt "myplaintext"`

 As mentioned below it is important to install gtk3 before running the tool!
 You can download it here https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases

 ### Decryption

-`pyaes256.exe decrypt --input <base64encryptedcyphertext>`
+`pyaes256.exe decrypt <base64encryptedcyphertext>`

 Then just type in your password you set when encrypting.